Book Tickets

 At the moment, we do not have a Changing Places facility.
 We have been granted approval for Changing Places toilets (subject to funding), so this is a facility that we hope to have in the future.

-The Midland Tearoom in A Galleries is closed, however, there are vending machines with hot and cold drinks, light refreshments, tray bakes and confectionary.
+The Midlands Tearoom in A Galleries is open every Saturday, Sunday and Bank Holiday.
+It's also open Tuesday through to Sunday across July and August and during the Easter School holidays.
+Outside of these times, there are vending machines with hot and cold drinks and confectionery.
 We have an allocated seating area where these can be enjoyed.

 You’re welcome to bring a picnic to eat outdoors and we have increased the amount of picnic tables available on site.
 Food and drink are not allowed to be consumed in our galleries, beyond the allocated seating area, in order to help us protect our collections.